Search for Names, Places and Biographies

 further stumbling stones in Sievekingplatz 1 Ziviljustizgebäude:

-Heinrich Basch, Paul Blumenthal, Franz Daus, Richard Hoffmann, Kurt (Curt) Ledien, Lambert Leopold, Wilhelm Prochownick, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein
+Heinrich Basch, Paul Blumenthal, Franz Daus, Dr. Hermann Moritz Falk, Richard Hoffmann, Kurt (Curt) Ledien, Lambert Leopold, Wilhelm Prochownick, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein

 Dr. Hermann Feiner, born 17 Mar.
 1894 in Hamburg, died 5 July 1935 in Königstein/Taunus (suicide)